jcald1/google-map-places-to-csv/README.md

          1. If you are just entering in a phone number and not an address, use this format: `,(999) 999-9999`.
 Note the starting comma which reflects an empty string for the first column (address)
          1. The addresses should be surrounded by double quotes, e.g. `"123 Main St., San Francisco, CA"`.
 This prevents the commas in the addresses from messing up the CSV columns.
 If the address itself needs a double quote, then replace it with two double quotes next to each other, e.g. `"Attn ""Mr. Rogers"", 123 Main St., San Francisco, CA"`
          1. If you use a tool like Excel to export the CSV, make sure you pay attention to the options in the export so the rules above are followed.
 There should be an option to include the header (address,phone) in the CSV output
+ 1. This tool does a "Search Places" and "Search Details" call on every address or phone number serially.
+Since the calls aren't going out in parallel, this means that it can take a long time for a CSV file to be processed.
+ 1. The maximum number of results for any given address or phone number is currently 20.
+Google lets you query additional results (up to 60), but this tool doesn't do that.
  1. If the tool doesn't seem to work, [look at your console for errors](https://zapier.com/help/troubleshoot/behavior/view-and-save-your-browser-console-logs).